Male Rhinoplasty at a Glance

 Ultrasonic rhinoplasty uses piezoelectric technology to reshape nasal bone with precision and reduced trauma to surrounding soft tissue.

-During the procedure, Dr Turner reshapes the nasal bone and cartilage as required — removing a dorsal hump, modifying the tip, straightening a deviated structure, or adjusting the nasal base.
+Surgery is performed under general anaesthesia in an accredited private hospital with a qualified anaesthetist.
+During the procedure, Dr Turner reshapes the nasal bone and cartilage as required, removing a dorsal hump, modifying the tip, straightening a deviated structure, or adjusting the nasal base.
 Autologous cartilage grafts from the septum or ear may be used to support or add structural integrity.
-Following modifications, incisions are closed with sutures and a nasal splint is applied to support the structures during initial healing.
+Incisions are then closed with sutures and a nasal splint is applied to support the structures during initial healing.

 You may be a suitable candidate for male rhinoplasty if you: